 Consumer Rights

-Product safety, warranties, e-commerce protections, and complaint procedures under Kuwait consumer protection law.
+Product safety, warranties, e-commerce protections, and complaint procedures under Kuwait's Consumer Protection Law and the MOCI hotline 135.

 Product Safety and Quality